PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-setup-alarm-disguise.md

     link: "setup-alarm-test-disguise"
 ---

-Alternatively, you can trigger the Panic alarm directly from the app's disguise screen.
+Alternatively, you can trigger the alert directly from the app's disguise screen.